commschamp/CommsDSL-Specification/intro/protocol_versioning.md

 introduce this information as a comment in the generated code.
 However, it does not remove a deprecated [field](../fields/fields.md) from being serialized to preserve backward compatibility of the protocol.
-If the protocol definition does require removal of the deprecated field from being serialized, the the **deprecated** property must be supplemented with **removed** property.
+If the protocol definition does require removal of the deprecated field from being serialized, the **deprecated** property must be supplemented with **removed** property.

 For example: